GeorgeJ-Dev/Pic-Person_/README.md

 # Pac-Man Clone (VB.NET)

-This is a custom-built Pac-Man clone developed in Visual Basic .NET.
+This is a custom-built Pac-Man clone developed in VB.NET.
 The game features object-oriented design, user interaction, and pathfinding.
 Ghosts use a hybrid of Breadth-First Search and Dijkstra’s algorithm to pursue the player intelligently across a 2D grid-based maze.

 ## Key Features
 - Object-oriented structure using custom classes for characters, tiles, and game logic